opensource-observer/oso/apps/docs/blog/2024-03-19-request-for-impact-metrics.md

 ### Ecosystem Impact

-Metrics that capture the impact of a project on the broader health of an open source ecosystem, ie, as a "talent feeder" or "dependency" for other projects.
+_Metrics that capture the impact of a project on the broader health of an open source ecosystem, ie, as a "talent feeder" or "dependency" for other projects._

 These metrics zoom out and seek to understand a project's influence within a broader open source ecosystem.
 One angle to consider is the role of "feeder" projects, ie, projects where users and/or contributors first enter the ecosystem and then go on to contribute to or use other projects.
 Another angle is the role of "dependency" projects, ie, projects that are imported by other projects in their dependency tree.
-As of now, we don't have our dependency data indexed, but we're working on it, but the contributor and user "feeder" metrics are good first issues for new analysts.
+As of now, we don't have our dependency data indexed, but we're working on it!

 | Impact Metric         | Description                                                                                 | Comments                          |
 | :-------------------- | :------------------------------------------------------------------------------------------ | :-------------------------------- |